gandlafbtc/proxnut/readme.md

 1. if you haven't configured a backend yourself in the chapters above, there is a simple test server in the deno folder that is pre-configured. to run it, install deno: `curl -fsSL https://deno.land/x/install/install.sh | sh` - and then run the demo backend:  `deno run --allow-net --watch deno/server.ts`

-On the demo backend, there is a unprotected resources, that routes freely (`/`) and there is a protected resource (`/test`) that asks for 1 satoshi per request
+On the demo backend, there is a unprotected resources, that routes freely (`/`) and there is a protected resource (`/test`) that asks for 1 satoshi per request.